webbtj/app-server-tools/readme.md

 7. Setup MySQL credentials for you (create the db, user, etc.)
 8. Secure the site

+The available commands are listed below.
+They can be run either using Artisan directly by `cd`ing into this apps directory and replacing `appserv` with `php artisan cm:`, or you can run them from anywhere using the `appserv` utility.
+Either way, some tools need sudoer permissions to run, so you may be prompted for your user's password.
+Your user should be in the sudoers group.

 ## TODO
 * "guide" mode
 * "help" updates